VaibhavSainiI/shree-shyam/README.md

-# 🌟 Shree Shyam Collection - Advanced E-commerce Platform
+# 🌟 Shri Shyam Collection - Advanced E-commerce Platform

 A modern, feature-rich e-commerce platform for ethnic Indian wear, built with cutting-edge technologies and enhanced with AI-powered features.